devopshubproject/kubernetes-the-easy-way/README.md

 ### ~~Reference~~

-Followed and credits to @pbacterio
+Followed @pbacterio script and so credits to him :)

-Made small changes to make the script to work smoothly and to run on the latest version also removed the issue in connecting the nodes with the master.
+Made small changes to make the script work smoothly and to run all the kubernetes components at its latest version.
+Also rectified the issue in connecting the nodes with the master automatically during creation process.

 - https://github.com/pbacterio/cka_lab